centrica-engineering/nucleus-docs/docs/components/ns-inputter.md

 Radio buttons are automatically grouped together in a `<fieldset>`, the `heading` attribute mentioned above is used to provide a `<legend>` to describe the options.
 These are usually in the form of a question - such as "Are you a British Gas customer?".

+#### Note on the size of the heading for radio buttons
+Radio buttons come with a heading that can visually look odd in a form with other types of `ns-inputter`.
+This heading's size will match other `ns-inputter` labels' size if all elements are grouped in an `ns-fieldset`.
+This will help keep a logical visual hierarchy when using radio buttons.

 ![Radio buttons](https://user-images.githubusercontent.com/45626534/95720264-eac76400-0c68-11eb-9619-4453cb5171d1.jpg)

 [See `<ns-inputter>` radio buttons on Storybook](https://www.britishgas.co.uk/nucleus/demo/index.html?path=/story/form-ns-inputter--radio).